 We believe strongly in the importance of recognising each child’s academic potential and seek to gain as much insight as possible into their enthusiasm and curiosity, as well their particular strengths and interests.

 All candidates are automatically considered for scholarships and other academic awards.
-Means-tested bursaries are also available, subject to application in advance.
+Means-tested financial assistance is also available, subject to application in advance.

 Extra time is available for children with a recognised need subject to the following criteria:

 We use the 11+ Entrance Assessments as a pre-test for girls and boys wishing to join the school at 13+.
 Conditional places will be offered based on the 11+ results and confirmed following our own 13+ Entrance Assessment in January.
 We believe that this helps families to plan ahead successfully for a change in their child’s school at 13+.

 Those children who have missed taking our 11+ Assessments will be asked to take our 13+ Assessments as a pre-test.
 All places are dependent on satisfactory performance in the 13+ Assessments in January of the year of entry.